Xinwu, Wuxi: Background

 Formerly known as Wuxi National Hi-Tech Industry Development Zone, Wuxi New District (WND) was founded in 1992 as an industrial zone to attract large foreign companies.
 After undergoing some administrative changes in 1995, 2002 and 2005, it has now six sub-districts---Wangzhuang, Shuofang, Jiangxi, Meicun, Hongshan and Xin'an, and is currently administrating the Wuxi Hi-tech Industrial Development Zone, Wuxi (Taihu) International Technology Park, Wuxi Airport Industrial Park, China (Wuxi) Industrial Expo Park, China Wu Culture Expo Park, and International Education and Living Community.
 In 2015, the district was renamed to Xinwu ("New Wu").
 The district covers a total area of 220 square kilometers and a population of 600,000 (based on 2014 census).

 Geography

 Xinwu is located in the suburb of Wuxi city in southeastern part of East China's Jiangsu province, between Shanghai and Nanjing.
 It lies within the Yangtze River Delta, China's most industrialized area.
 The district enjoys convenient transportation with a high-speed rail station and an airport.
 It also borders a great highway network and top international ports.

 Demographics

 Xinwu has an area of 218.72 square kilometres and according to the 2010 Census, a population of 550,000 inhabitants.
 Among them 319,000 are registered population.
 The 2010 Census shows that the area has a migrant population of 345,000, including 2,857 foreign nationals.

-According to Wuxi Almanac 2014, by the end of 2013, Wuxi New District has 112,651 households and a permanent population of 332,239.
-While the migrant people have reached 362,434, including 5,849 foreign nationals.
+According to Wuxi Almanac 2014, by the end of 2013, Wuxi New District has 112,651 households and a permanent population of 332,239, while the migrant population have reached 362,434, including 5,849 foreign nationals.